What does Augustine mean?

 Augustine Tyree (A.T.), ..

 How popular is Augustine?

-Augustine is a somewhat popular first name for men (#806 out of 1220) and an even more popular surname or last name for all people (#2379 out of 88799).
-(1990 U.S. Census)
+Augustine is a somewhat prominent first name for males (#806 out of 1220, Top 66%) and an even more prominent last name for both adults and children (#2534 out of 150436, Top 2%).
+(2000 U.S. Census)